kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## dummy_studytime_grt5hrs            dummy_famsup
     ##               0.9926261               0.9926261

-  - Nagelkerke is statistically signifacntly whihc is not good.
+  - Nagelkerke is saying we have explained 2.9 % with logmodel2
   - If the VIF value is greater than 2.5 or the Tolerance is less than 0.4, then you have concerns over multicollinearity.
-No concerns. :heavy\_check\_mark:
+No concerns.

 <!-- end list -->